bcgov/cccharts/README.md

 ![](README-unnamed-chunk-2-1.png)

-To generate all plot files
+To generate all plot files (creates a folder in the working directory called `cccharts`).

     demo("cccharts", ask = FALSE)